luludak/DeltaNN/README.md

 3. PyTorch (Same as keras).

 As Dataset, we provide a small dataset, obtained from [unsplash](https://unsplash.com/images/stock/public-domain).
 No copyright infingement intended.
+We provide the native TF and TFLite models, obtained from [TensorFlow zoo slim repo](https://github.com/tensorflow/models/tree/master/research/slim/), while the system supports inference and conversion across the pretrained models that are part of the Keras and PyTorch DL frameworks API.

 Once you set up the framework, you can execute it by doing:
 `python3 main.py`

+The example case will build, run and execute evaluation for `MobileNetV2`, in `TFLite` DL Framework.
+The evaluation will give an empty devices file, as no simultaneous library runs are performed, and there are no other runs to additional devices.

 #### Build:
 The system will generate the models in the folder defined in config.json, along with their generated Host/Kernel code, but also their TVM Relay IR code: